dh0169/cs166_honeypot/README.md

 # Attacks for analysis

 Below you'll find 6 groups of attacks, 2 attacks per group (HTTP, SSH).
+These attacks were pulled directly from the honeypot log files.

 Choose the group of attacks that you would like to analyze.
 Feel free to analyze the attacks however you want, just make sure that your analysis has the following

 - IP Address of the attacker with geolocation